affannajiy/tyunnie-pa/README.md

 - Context-aware AI assistant powered by **Groq (Llama 3.3 70B)**
 - Knows your calendar, tasks, drafts, projects, finances, and snippets
 - Can add events, tasks, drafts, projects, finance entries, and code snippets via natural language
+- **Daily briefing** — personalised 1-2 sentence summary generated on load based on your data
+- **Expandable panel** — click Chat → to expand Tyunnie into a full-screen chat view with a larger sprite; click ✕ to collapse back
 - Persistent chat history within each session
 - Warm, personal tone inspired by Taehyun from TXT
+- **Sprite system** — 10 named sprites that react to active panel and Tyunnie's current mood

 ### 📅 Calendar
 - Month, Week, 3-Day, and Year views